Molteni Purchase Agreement

 As a result of the outcome of the milestone and earn-out payments being unpredictable due to the involvement of third parties, we believe that using the most likely amount method is appropriate.
 Any subsequent revenue related to milestone and earn-out payments will be recognized at the time the milestones are achieved or when the related net sales have occurred.

-provides that we will supply Molteni with semi-finished product (i.e., the implant, the applicator and related technology) on an exclusive basis at a fixed price through December 31, 2019, with subsequent price increases not to exceed annual cost increases to us for the active pharmaceutical ingredient and under our current manufacturing agreement.
-Revenue will be recognized when the semi-finished product has been transferred to Molteni.
+The Molteni Purchase Agreement provides that we supply Molteni with semi-finished product (i.e., the implant, the applicator and related technology) on an exclusive basis at a fixed price through December 31, 2019, with subsequent price increases not to exceed annual cost increases to us for the active pharmaceutical ingredient and under our current manufacturing agreement.
+Revenue is recognized when the semi-finished product has been transferred to Molteni.

-Molteni will be prohibited from marketing a Competitor Product (as defined in the Purchase Agreement) in the Molteni Territory for the five year period following approval of the MAA.
-Thereafter, Molteni will be required to pay us a low single digit royalty on net sales of any Competitor Product.
+Molteni will be prohibited from marketing a competitor product as defined in the Molteni Purchase Agreement in the Molteni Territory for the five year period following approval of the marketing authorization application.
+Thereafter, Molteni will be required to pay us a low single digit royalty on net sales of any competitor product.

-The following table presents changes in contract assets and liabilities during the nine months ended September 30, 2018:
+The following table presents changes in contract assets and liabilities during the year ended December 31, 2019 (in thousands):